sannawag/Mashup-synthesis-lit-review/README.md

 A database is used for the units, which are organized by "category descriptors (e.g. violin → strings → instrument)", "static descriptors (e.g. Midi note number)", and "dynamic descriptors (e.g. fundamental frequency).

+##Schwarz, Diemo, and Benjamin Hackbarth.
+"Navigating variation: composing for audio mosaicing."
+International Computer Music Conference (ICMC).
+2012.

+This more recently published paper describes a system that lets a composer interact more directly with the unit selection process.

+##TIMBRE REMAPPING THROUGH A REGRESSION-TREE TECHNIQUE, Dan Stowell and Mark D. Plumbley, Centre for Digital Music, Queen Mary University of London, UK (2010)

+"We consider the task of inferring associations between two differently-distributed and unlabelled sets of timbre data."

+"The core concept is to recursively partition the dataset, at each step splitting it into two subsets using a threshold on one of the independent variables (i.e. a splitting hyperplane orthogo- nal to one axis).
+The choice of split at each step is made to minimise an “impurity” criterion for the value of the re- sponse variable in the subsets, often based on the mean squared error...We will develop an existing unsupervised application of regression trees for this task."

+"at each step of the recursion the data coming from the two distributions are separately centred.
+One single principal component is then calculated from their union.
+The recursion therefore generates two “similar but different” trees, implementing the notion that the two datasets have similarities in struc- ture (the orientations of the splitting planes are the same) but may have differences in location at various scales (the centroids of large or small subsets of the data are allowed to differ)...we weight the calculation so as to give equal emphasis to each of the datasets"

+"To perform a remapping using a XAMRT data struc- ture, one takes a data point and descends the tree, at each split centring it by subtracting CX or CY as appropriate and then deciding which side of the splitting plane it falls.
+When the leaf node is reached, it contains two sets of train- ing data points (a subset each of X and Y ).
+To choose a corresponding coordinate relating to the opposite distribu- tion, one could for example use a random datum selected from the opposite subset, or the centroid of that subset, de- pending on the application.
+(If the sizes of the datasets are similar then the leaf will often contain just one datum from each of the two distributions.)"

+"We chose a set of 10 common acoustic timbre features: spectral power, spectral power ratio in 5 log-spaced sub- bands (50–400, 400–800, 800–1600, 1600–3200, and 3200– 6400 Hz), spectral centroid, spectral 95- and 25-percentiles and zero-crossing rate (for definitions see [26])...Grains with a very low spectral power (< 0.002) were treated as silences and discarded."

+"linear crossfade between grains."